tehbillis/reading-notes/201/class-11.md

 `sizes` are the conditions that browser uses to choose what image to use.

+**Art Direction** is when you want to serve cropped images for different layouts.

+**Resolution Switching** is where you want to serve smaller images to narrower screens & different resolution pictures to high/low density screens.

 ## Responsive Images Questions

 1. **Besides making a site visually appealing across different screen sizes, why should developers make images responsive? -** It can actually cut back on bandwidth because you're sending less data to the user overall.